Why All Fate Systems Can Be Translated Into One Another

 These are universal structures of consciousness, not cultural inventions.

-3. Shared Human Experience
+3. Shared Human Experience Constants

-• All humans experience birth, growth, maturity, death
+• All humans experience birth, growth, maturity, death (invariant cycle)

-• All humans experience day and night, seasons, cycles
+• All humans experience day and night, seasons, cycles (invariant rhythms)

-• All humans have the same basic psychological structures
+• All humans have the same basic psychological structures (invariant patterns)

 How to Translate Between Systems

-Step 1: Identify the Deep Structure
+Step 1: Identify the Constant

-What is the system mapping?
+What constant is the system calculating?

-• Temporal rhythm?
+• Temporal rhythm constant?
 (Which cycle?)

-• Archetypal force?
+• Archetypal force constant?
 (Which archetype?)

-• Consciousness state?
+• Consciousness state constant?
 (Which level?)

-Step 2: Find the Correspondence
+Step 2: Find the Convergence

 Example: